IDotD/IDotD.github.io/Server-Api.md

 ## Init

-Reduces pseudo-static data, that is not meant to be requeried.
+Reduces pseudo-static data, that is not meant to be re-queued.
 This is a list of guild names and class names.

 ### Example